How Many Ounces In 3 Quarts

 Q: What is the difference between fluid ounces and ounces (weight)?

 A: Fluid ounces measure volume (how much space a liquid occupies), while ounces (weight) measure mass (how much matter is in an object).
-They are not interchangeable.
-Water, however, provides a useful benchmark.
 One fluid ounce of water weighs approximately one ounce (weight).
-However, this relationship is not true for other liquids due to differences in density.
+In practice, they are not interchangeable.
+Consider this: water, however, provides a useful benchmark.
+That said, this relationship is not true for other liquids due to differences in density.

 Q: How many ounces are in 2 quarts?